-We are committed to preparing our students for successful transition from our academy to further study, apprenticeships and work.
-During their time at our academy students in years 8-11 will go on work experience, visit local businesses, have mock interviews, learn how to write a CV and complete college applications, have one-to-one meetings with a careers adviser and go on college visits.
+We are committed to preparing our pupils for successful transition from our academy to further study, apprenticeships and work.
+During their time at our academy, as part of our curriculum in KS3 and KS4, pupils in year 8 to year 11 will go on work experience, visit local businesses, have mock interviews, learn how to write a CV and complete college applications, have one-to-one meetings with a careers adviser and go on college visits.

 • find out about technical education qualifications and apprenticeships opportunities, as part of a careers programme which provides information on the full range of education and training options available at each transition point